erroronline1/caro/readme.md

 This software aims to match as much relevant aspects of security measures as reasonable and possible.
 The software is *not* responsible for the infrastructure though.
 Running the neccessary servers, backups, networks device user registration, etc. are within the duties of your IT-department.

 ### Encryption statement
-> **Unfortunately there appears to be no reasonable way to encrypt data considering personnel fluctuations and mobile access.
+> **Unfortunately there appears to be no reasonable way to encrypt data by the application architecture considering personnel fluctuations and mobile access.
 Public encryption key files spreading doesn't appear preferable considering shared devices.
-Long term data availability (up to 30 years) for staff is critical.
+Long term data availability (up to 30 years) for all interchangeable staff members is critical.
 Even [key wrapping](#https://www.rfc-editor.org/rfc/rfc3394) needs a reliable main key, which is supposed to not be written down following the following statements.
-Data safety measures have to depend on unreachability for the network from outside.
-Frontend and backend are supposed to run within a closed network (LAN, restricted WiFi, VPN).**
+Data safety measures either have to depend on unreachability for the network from outside where frontend and backend are supposed to run within a closed network (LAN, restricted WiFi, VPN), or Transparent Data Encryption / Disk Level Encryption on the server and client side which both are a matter of responsibility of the operator of the infrastructure.
+Data in transit is encrypted for the application relies on an SSL-connection at all times.**

 ```mermaid
 graph TD;